Everyone who loves the Bible should celebrate Purim

 If you were asked to name a holiday that celebrates with gift giving, would you say, Christmas, birthdays or maybe Mother’s Day?
-The celebration that falls on the 14th and 15th of the month Adar on the Hebrew calendar likely wouldn’t top your list.
+The celebration that falls on the 14th and 15th of the Hebrew month of Adar likely wouldn’t top your list.

-Purim, however, is the one holiday in the Bible where a tradition of annual gifting was established and is still observed more than 2500 years later.
+Though mostly unknown in churches, Purim is the one holiday in the Bible where the tradition of annual gifting was established.
+And, that custom is still observed more than 2500 years later.

 Purim is a lively celebration filled with symbolism.
-Costumes mask identities and Hamantaschen cookies and meat-filled dumplings called Kreplach are shaped to resemble the hat or ears of the villain in the story.
-During the annual reading of the Megillah (book of Esther), noise makers drown-out the name of the diabolical antagonist.
+Costumes mask identities.
+Hamantaschen cookies and meat-filled dumplings called Kreplach represent the hat or ears of the villain in the story.
+Noisemakers drown-out the name of the diabolical antagonist, Haman, during the annual reading of The Megillah (Book of Esther).
+And, based on the biblical text, Purim baskets are assembled and freely shared so that everyone can enjoy the holiday.

-Here’s what happened when the Jewish people were saved from near extermination as recorded in the book of Esther:
+Here’s the outcome of what happened when the Jewish people were saved from near extermination as recorded in the book of Esther:

 “Therefore the Jews of the villages who dwelt in the unwalled towns celebrated the fourteenth day of the month of Adar with gladness and feasting, as a holiday, and for sending presents to one another.